SnaxFoundation/llvm/docs/CodeOfConduct.rst

 events such as the developer meetings and socials, and any other forums created by the project that the community uses for communication.
-It applies to all of your communication and conduct in these spaces, including emails, chats, things you say, slides, videos, posters, signs, or even t-shirts you display in these spaces.
+It applies to all of your communication and conduct in these spaces, including emails, chats, things you say, slides, vidsnax, posters, signs, or even t-shirts you display in these spaces.
 In addition, violations of this code outside these spaces may, in rare cases, affect a person's ability to participate within them, when the conduct amounts to an egregious violation of this code.